 The Bottom Line

-Paddleboarding isn’t just standing on a board and moving your arms.
-It’s a rotational endurance sport that demands core stability, shoulder resilience, hip and thoracic mobility, and trained proprioception.
-The research is clear: anti-rotation core work outperforms traditional core training for rotational athletes.
-Single-leg balance training improves on-water stability through neural adaptation, not just muscle strength.
-Shoulder prehab prevents the insidious injuries that end paddle seasons.
-And hip and thoracic mobility directly determines stroke efficiency.
+The research is also clear that anti-rotation core work outperforms traditional core training for rotational athletes, single-leg balance training improves on-water stability through neural adaptation, shoulder prehab prevents the insidious injuries that end paddle seasons, and hip and thoracic mobility directly determines stroke efficiency.
+None of that is wrong.
+It’s just downstream of the legs.

 A 3-4 day per week supplemental program, built around these evidence-based exercises and progressed over 6 weeks, produces measurable improvements in paddle endurance, balance, and technique maintenance.
 You don’t need a gym membership.
 A resistance band set with door anchor, a 65 cm stability ball, and floor space handle 90% of this program.
 What you do need is consistency and the humility to admit that holding a 60-second plank doesn’t mean your core is ready for 2,000 rotational strokes against water resistance.